About our Program

 Pediatric Pathology: Dr. Nina Tatevian, Dr. Meenakshi Bhattcharjee

 Multidisciplinary Vascular Anomalies Clinic

-Patients can be assessed by experts in multiple specialties including plastic surgery, dermatology, pediatric surgery, otolaryngology, pediatric cardiology, neurosurgery and wound care.
+Patients can be assessed by experts in multiple specialties including general pediatrics, plastic surgery, dermatology, radiology, pediatric surgery, otolaryngology, pathology, hematology and neurosurgery.